GeraldLeikam/tutorials/windows/server/2022/server_manager_wip.md

 5-10 minutes
 #### Step 1: Go to System Properties

 If the "Server Manager" is closed, please open it.
-If you do not know how, please see [Server Manager über das Startmenü starten](#server-manage-über-das-startmenü-starten) or [Server Manager über die Suchleiste starten](#server-manager-über-die-suchleiste-starten) for instructions on how to open the "Server Manager".
+If you do not know how, please see [Start Server Manager through the Start menu](#guide---start-server-manager-through-the-start-menu) or [Start Server Manager through the Search box](#guide---start-server-manager-through-the-search-box) for instructions on how to open the "Server Manager".

 In the "Server Manager", please click on "Local Server" and then on the current computer name.